neilkatin/exchange-powershell-forwarding/README.md

 $username = "email@domain"

 # step 2: install the exchange online powershell module
+# You may (will?) get a warning about installing modules from
+# PSGallery.
+Type Y at the prompt.
 Install-Module ExchangeOnlineManagement -MinimumVersion 3.0.0

 # step 3: do the login dance, including any 2-factor auth.
 You will